 When we think of climate change, we tend to think only of warmer weather.
 However, architecture for climate change needs to factor in extreme cold spells as well.
+Global warming can cause harsh winter weather in general, too.

 There are many ways to judge the quality or relevance of a building, whether by style of architecture, historical significance, size, and so on.
 However, in recent years, focus has increasingly shifted to sustainable building.
-The era of climate change has led us to make green architecture not a quirky option, but a grave necessity.

 Maybe you can’t add a garage or a shed, or shell out the money for an entire home renovation project.
 But you can incorporate loft conversions with interior drafting,